fortinet/fortigate-autoscale/README.md

 # FortiGate Autoscale
-A collection of **Node.js** modules and cloud-specific templates which support autoscale functionality for groups of FortiGate-VM instances on various cloud platforms.
+A collection of **Node.js** modules and cloud-specific templates which support auto scaling functionality for groups of FortiGate-VM instances on various cloud platforms.

-This project contains the code and templates for the **Amazon AWS** and **Microsoft Azure** autoscale deployments.
-For autoscale on **AliCloud** see the [alicloud-autoscale](https://github.com/fortinet/alicloud-autoscale/) repository.
-For autoscale on **GCP** see the [fortigate-autoscale-gcp](https://github.com/fortinet/fortigate-autoscale-gcp) repository.
+This project contains the code and templates for the **Microsoft Azure** deployment.
+For deployment on other cloud platforms, visit the relevant repository:
+* The **AliCloud** deployment is in the  [alicloud-autoscale](https://github.com/fortinet/alicloud-autoscale/) repository.
+* The **Amazon AWS** deployment is in the [fortigate-autoscale-aws](https://github.com/fortinet/fortigate-autoscale-aws) repository.
+* The **GCP** deployment is in the [fortigate-autoscale-gcp](https://github.com/fortinet/fortigate-autoscale-gcp) repository.

 This project is organized in separate node modules:

- * [fortigate-autoscale/core](core) contains the core logic and provides an interface which can be extended to deal with the differences in cloud platform APIs.
+ * [fortigate-autoscale/core](core) contains the core logic and provides an interface that can be extended to deal with the differences in cloud platform APIs.
  * [fortigate-autoscale/azure](azure) contains an implementation for the **Microsoft Azure** platform API and **Cosmos DB** storage backend.
- * [fortigate-autoscale/aws](aws) contains an implementation for the **AWS SDK** platform API with a **Dynamo DB** storage backend.

-The project also contains a deployment script which can generate packages for each cloud service's *serverless* implementation.
+The project also contains a deployment script that can generate packages for each cloud service's *serverless* implementation.

 ## Supported platforms
-This project supports autoscaling for the cloud platforms listed below:
+This project supports auto scaling for the **Microsoft Azure** cloud platform.
-* Amazon AWS
-* Microsoft Azure

 ## Deployment packages
  To generate local deployment packages:

   1. From the [project release page](https://github.com/fortinet/fortigate-autoscale/releases), download the source code (.zip or .tar.gz) for the latest 2.0 version.
   2. Extract the source code.